Denis-NV/history-portal/docs/AUTHENTICATION.md

 | **JWT claims**             | Single source of truth             | Requires Neon Auth, harder to revoke |

 **Decision:** Use session-based RLS via `SET LOCAL app.user_id = '<uuid>'` for portability.

-### Why Scoped AuthUIProvider?

-The `AuthUIProvider` from better-auth-ui is only needed for auth pages.
-Wrapping the entire app would:

-- Add unnecessary client-side JavaScript to all pages
-- Potentially cause hydration issues

-**Decision:** Wrap only `/auth/*` routes with `AuthUIProvider`, not the root layout.

 ---